cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 12.1.3 (2022-12-29) =
+* Fixed an issue for PARAM fields for Glami.gr feeds

+= 12.1.2 (2022-12-23) =
+* Updated promo-boxes

+= 12.1.1 (2022-12-20) =
+* Fixed an issue with contain rules for numeric values

+= 12.1.0 (2022-12-19) =
+* Added Meta to channel and feed names

+= 12.0.9 (2022-12-14) =
+* Checked for compatibility with WooCommerce 7.2

+= 12.0.8 (2022-12-13) =
+* Fixed an issue with Skroutz feeds getting stuck

+= 12.0.7 (2022-12-11) =
+* Fixed a shipping costs issue for Idealo feeds where the first product had no shipping costs in the feed

+= 12.0.6 (2022-12-11) =
+* Added some nonce checks to plugin setting changes

+= 12.0.5 (2022-12-07) =
+* Fixed a tax calculation issue for Portugal and Slovakia

+= 12.0.4 (2022-12-02) =
+* Solved an undefined variable PHP warning for the sz_attribute variable

+= 12.0.3 (2022-11-23) =
+* Solved a PHP Fatal error when trying to retrieve the woosea_condition string

+= 12.0.2 (2022-11-21) =
+* Added the sale_price_effective_date field to the Google DRM feed template

+= 12.0.1 (2022-11-20) =
+* Fixed an issue with the sale_price_effective_date which was empty

+= 12.0.0 (2022-11-15) =
+* Added a created timestamp to Skroutz XML feeds
+* Fixed an issue that resulted in a fatal error, added is array check
+* Fixed an issue that resulted in PHP warnings when browsers do not set a HTTP USER AGENT

+= 11.9.9 (2022-11-09) =
+* Checked for compatibility with WooCommerce 7.1
+* jQuery CSS no longer enqueued on the WP-admin dashboard

+= 11.9.8 (2022-11-04) =
+* Added support for PHP 8.1
+* Checked for compatibility with Wordpress 6.1

+= 11.9.7 (2022-11-02) =
+* Changed function string to is_string

+= 11.9.6 (2022-10-28) =
+* Solved an issue where a string was used in a multiply formula and caused a fatal error

 = 11.9.5 (2022-10-20) =
 * Solved a PHP warning for yoast attributes